 NO – No worries, there are just a few more steps involved.

-On your Seakeeper display, tap the wrench icon to open the Settings Page and activate Seawater Override.
-Allow the pump to draw antifreeze from the bucket, funnel, or strainer.
+On your Seakeeper display, tap the wrench icon to open the Settings Page, then press and hold the wrench icon for three seconds to open the override screen.
+If you are using a Seakeeper 3.5″ display, enter code 4442 when prompted and push the right arrow key until you see the screen with overrides.
+Activate Seawater Override and allow the pump to draw antifreeze from the bucket, funnel, or strainer.
 Add antifreeze as it’s needed to ensure the hose end stays submerged in antifreeze and no air is drawn into the seawater pump.
 Continue to purge antifreeze through the system until you see clean, undiluted antifreeze coming from the discharge hose.
 Then, deactivate the seawater override setting on your display screen by tapping the checkbox again.

 If you just used the strainer body to add antifreeze, then simply close the strainer.
 If you removed the suction hose to add antifreeze, then reattach the intake hose to the seacock and tighten the hose clamps.
 Finally, reattach the discharge hose to your overboard drain and tighten the hose clamps.